121 Introduction to Gender and Sexuality Studies

-Required for the women’s and gender studies major and concentration, this course introduces students to the concept of gender as a category of analysis.
+Required for the gender and sexuality studies major and concentration, this course introduces students to the concept of gender as a category of analysis.
 It is designed for students who seek a fuller understanding of themselves as women and men and a wider knowledge of the experiences and achievements of women.
 Offered each semester.
 Counts toward American studies major.

 298 Independent Study